Is it safe for me to have my baby at Leeds Teaching Hospitals?

 Do you have enough midwives in your hospitals?

 We have recruited 55 midwives since autumn 2024 after additional funding was agreed by the Board last year.
-We are currently 11 midwives short of our nationally recommended target of 367 but we continue to actively recruit to meet this standard.
-A further 35 newly qualified midwives are due to start work with us this autumn.
-We appointed additional midwifery leadership roles to support our clinical teams to deliver safe high-quality care to all our families.
+A further 35 newly qualified midwives are starting work with us this autumn.
+We have also appointed additional midwifery leadership roles to support our clinical teams to deliver safe high-quality care to all our families.

 Will you listen to me if I have a concern or complaint?